soitun/dns-proxy-server/docs/content/2-features/specify-from-which-network-solve-container/_index.en.md

 [{192.168.16.0/20  192.168.16.1 map[]}]
 ```

-Solving container IP checking that solved IP will be the respective to configured `dps.network` label
+Solving container and checking that the solved IP will be respective to the configured network at `dps.network` label
 ```bash
 $ nslookup server1.acme.com
 Server:		172.17.0.3